noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 18/09/2022 08:40 all night long extreme torture to my lungs, mouth , eyes and head.
 I've got a bad sensation of fever and very high head cache.

+- 22/09/2022 00:40 as I told I'm writing less log but torture is always the same, all day long all night long.
+I'm doing complaints against Camorra and Cosa Nostra but Francesca and the shareholders of her terror, human and drug traffic enterprise, the genoese families connected to ancient "alberghi", don't stop a minute to death threat my person.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)